AfrahAyub/lab-aws-zero-trust/README.md

 In this section, we will deploy the AWS Cloud resources required for the purpose of this lab using Terraform.

 19. Click on ‘AWS’ on the top left hand corner to navigate to the primary console.
-20. Make sure that the region is N.Virginia.
+20. Make sure that the region is selected as the one where you would like to deploy the lab resources.

 ![](https://lh6.googleusercontent.com/c8hb5NdPy1qe6mIH4QxfhgkJYY1Ms6Tp2WTCPSQanG_dOmzCzNYu0-XPNr740G1fkGJKk1hZPv5uQ29Ne_hfJioy0_iXn0K_H5horukAsLG12bIrqj_9OSOaL50RqkPeTt7pLuFdLI-rohqWIQ)